Not doing so can cause serious damage – both to brand loyalty and to a company’s bottom line.

 “When a customer is shopping in a physical store, they get a good sense of what they are buying – especially clothing items.
 This isn’t always possible online.
 So, there’s often a greater chance they may return something,” he explains.

-into online shopping behaviour found that 19% of shoppers order multiple versions of the same thing so they can make their choice when the items are delivered.
+A study into online shopping behaviour found that 19% of shoppers order multiple versions of the same thing so they can make their choice when the items are delivered.
 30% of shoppers deliberately over-purchase items with the intent of returning what they don’t want.

 With more than 30% of all products ordered online being returned, in comparison to only 9% for brick-and-mortar stores, Pays says that a simple and fast refunds system matters more than most retailers realise.